 phone: 011 353 1 269 1384

-The UCD bookstore is open Monday to Friday 9 am to 5:30 pm.
+The UCD bookstore is open Monday to Friday 9 a.m. to 5:30 p.m.
 Please don't forget the time difference!
 Ireland is 6 hours ahead of Tulsa.
 To calculate the time difference from your time zone, check out www.
 Happyzebra.com.

-The Jones and Sufrin book for EU Competition Law was temporarily out of stock on amazon.com in February but priced between $62 and $71 (not including shipping).
-If you choose this option, please be sure to allow plenty of time for the book to reach you before you leave for Europe.
+The Jones and Sufrin book for EU Competition Law book (5th edition 2014) was just published in January, so used copies will not be widely available on the internet.
+I found new copies on the internet advertised on ebay and abebooks for slightly less than the UCD bookstore price.
+When you add on shipping and processing costs, however, the savings are unlikely to be significant and this is a very heavy paperback that will add significant weight to your luggage if you are hauling this text across the Atlantic.
+If you choose to order Jones and Sufrin on the internet, please be sure to allow plenty of time for the book to reach you before you leave for Europe.
 I have had students who ordered the book on the internet too late and it did not arrive before they left for Europe, so they spent their first weekend in Dublin searching used bookstores in city centre trying to find a copy.
 If you try to have the book mailed to the UCD dorm directly, the chances that it will arrive on time and actually reach you are fairly slim.
 This is because you will not yet be residing at the dorm when it is delivered and it may therefore get returned or lost.
-So it is possible that pre ordering through the UCD bookstore may be your best bet, but it is totally up to you.
+So particularly for the Jones and Sufrin book, pre ordering through the UCD bookstore may be your best bet, but it is totally up to you.

 Do not be concerned about the number of pages in the EU Competition text.
 You will not be covering the entire book in this one-credit course.
-Unfortunately, there is no short alternative text in this specialized field that is substantially shorter and meets your needs, so Dr. Lucey chooses selected chapters of this excellent text.
+Unfortunately, there is no short alternative text in this specialized field that is substantially shorter and meets your needs, so Prof. Lucey chooses selected chapters of this excellent text.

 Instructor-prepared Course Materials